YSCohen/rust-zmanim/README.md

-# [WIP] rust-zmanim
+# \[WIP\] rust-zmanim
-The `rust-zmanim` library is an API that can calculate different astronomical times including sunrise and sunset and Jewish *zmanim* or religious times for prayers and other Jewish religious duties.
+Calculate different astronomical times including sunrise and sunset and Jewish *zmanim* or religious times for prayers and other Jewish religious duties.

 The `astronomical_calculator` provides non-religious astronomical / solar calculations such as sunrise, sunset and twilight.